ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Dependency Injection

-This is a dependency injection refactoring of module `IterPrint`.
+This is a dependency injection refactoring of the module `IterPrint`.

 **`iterPrint.ml`**
 ```ocaml